 - In Little Witch Academia, dragons get bigger and stronger the more magic is used on them.
 A rather small one is freed in a dungeon about halfway through, and becomes the main conflict of the story very soon after.

-- Rogue and Bishop from X-Men, in different fashions; Bishop's is the more traditional version.
+- Rogue and Bishop, in different fashions; Bishop's is the more traditional version.

-- Also, Sebastian Shaw for yet a third variety; he absorbs energy (almost always kinetic) to fuel his super-strength.
+- Also, Sebastian Shaw for yet a third variety; he absorbs energy (almost always kinetic though in Avengers Academy he displayed the ability to absorb electricity and magic, to varying extents) to fuel his super-strength.

 - Same with Strong Guy from X-Factor, but he has to release the energy he absorbs within 90 seconds, or suffer (even more) permanent distortion to his body.
 Oh, and he's in constant pain due to the existing distortion.
 If all that wasn't bad enough exerting his power too much puts strain on his heart (he had a near-fatal heart attack after absorbing the explosion of an alien bomb, and recently one punch from the most powerful incarnation of the Hulk threatened to put him back on the critical list).